 Aldo was boo-ed during the post-fight conference after it was apparent that the Brazilian was angry over his quick loss.
-It was a hard pill to swallow, being beaten in such decisive fashion for the first time in the Octagon.
+It was a hard pill to swallow, losing in such decisive fashion for the first time in the Octagon.
 Aldo began to soften and acknowledged that McGregor delivered on his commitment to steal the featherweight title.

-During the interview with the UFC’s Joe Rogan, Aldo was asked: “Jose, how much of the fight can you remember at this moment?”
+During the interview with the UFC’s Joe Rogan, Aldo : “Jose, how much of the fight can you remember at this moment?”
 Aldo’s response, via his spokesperson, claimed that there has to be a rematch as the fight was not a real one.
 “He projected a cross on my chest, which I wasn’t foreseeing, and then I fired a punch, and he came back with a quick cross and that was that,” said the translator.